 Between 2004 and 2009, the Intermountain, Trinity, and Tehama Campuses were established, with permanent buildings and high-tech classrooms.
 A state-of-the-art $1.5 million Early Childhood Education child care center and instructional facility opened on the Redding Campus in the fall of 2005.
 In the fall of 2007, a 44,000 square foot Health Sciences and University Center opened in the heart of downtown Redding, which houses the college’s Dental Hygiene and Nursing Programs.
 It also serves as host to baccalaureate degree programs offered by both public and private universities.
 In Spring 2018, Shasta College awarded its first Bachelor’s degrees in Health Information Management.

 Shasta College is part of the California Community College system, which is the largest system of higher education in the world, with 116 colleges organized into 72 districts.
 The college has articulation agreements to facilitate transfer to the University of California and California State University systems, and many private college campuses.

 Because of the diversified goals and needs of its students, Shasta College offers a wide range of programs and services, including counseling, tutoring, financial aid, performing arts and athletic events, student activities, veterans’ services, cultural events, lecture series, workshops, and art exhibits.
-Shasta College has extensive offerings on the Internet and through Interactive Television (ITV).
-Shasta College also offers instruction and student services at the Downtown Campus, Intermountain Campus, Tehama Campus, and Trinity Campus and each location utilizes ITV and computer-assisted learning to supplement on-site courses.
+Shasta College has extensive offerings through both in-person and online classes.
+Shasta College also offers instruction and student services at the Downtown Campus, Intermountain Campus, Tehama Campus, and Trinity Campus and each location utilizes computer-assisted learning to supplement on-site courses.